billthefarmer/gpdf/README.md

    8  0  0    1      /2nd Wife/
 ...
 ```
-The suggested x coordinate in the file is based on the calculated
+The suggested x position in the file is based on the calculated
 generation of the individual based on the number of generations of
 ancestors.
 It won't always be correct, depending on the data.
 Fill in
 the x, y positions for each individual in the file and run the program